 Tipping is common in restaurants and bars, and is usually 5-10 percent.
 Some tourist hotels and restaurants, and upmarket institutions will usually include service charge in the bill.

 Travel to Uzbekistan is generally problem-free, but foreigners should avoid unnecessary displays of wealth and walking alone after dark, as occasional muggings do occur.
 A general threat of terrorism exists particularly in places frequented by expatriates and foreign travellers.
 Planned demonstrations should be avoided as they have become violent in the past.

 Elderly people are greatly respected and should be treated with deference by foreigners.
 Most Uzbek people are Muslim and visitors should dress modestly and be sensitive to religious customs, particularly during the holy month of Ramadan when eating, drinking and smoking in public is forbidden by the Muslim culture.
 Homosexuality is illegal and public displays of affection are frowned upon.
 Police will often ask to see proof of identity, and foreigners are recommended to carry a photocopy of their passport with them at all times.

 Office hours are generally Monday to Friday 9am to 6pm.
 Men greet each other with handshakes.
 Women are not traditionally involved in business.

-Travellers to Uzbekhistan 16 years and older can bring in goods to the value of US$10,000 without incurring customs duty.
-They are also entitled to import 1,000 cigarettes or 1kg of tobacco products; 1.5 litres of alcohol and 2 litres of wine, plus perfume for personal use.
+Travellers to Uzbekhistan 16 years and older can bring in goods to the value of US$1,000 without incurring customs duty.
+They are also entitled to import 200 cigarettes; 2 litres of beer and 2 litres of other alcohol beverages, plus 2 bottles of perfume.
 The export of antiques or antiquities requires a special permit.
-It is forbidden to import photographs and printed matter critical of the country or its government; any live animals; fruit or vegetables; weapons; or narcotics.
+It is forbidden to import narcotics, pornography, explosives and any materials that incite violence or direct hatred toward the country, or any religion practiced within it.

 Become our Uzbekistan Travel Expert